 COST INCLUDES: One 25lb bag of House stoneware clay, instruction, studio membership, and AMOCA museum membership for the length of the class.
 There is NO OUTSIDE CLAY ALLOWED.
 Students are responsible for purchasing clay through the studio's store.
 Clay cost includes: firing fees, wax, studio stains, and cone 10 glazes.

 **PAYMENT PLANS AVAILABLE, PLEASE REGISTER BY PHONE OR IN PERSON**

 If you are applying a discount to your purchase - you can only pay for one item at a time in your shopping cart (we are working to fix this).

 For AMOCA docent discount: at checkout under promo code use docent

-Docent status will be confirmed after the order is placed.
+Membership and docent status will be confirmed after the order is placed.

 Yau Chung Tong was a ceramic teacher assistant for Mihee Kim in Temple City High School in 2011.
 Few years later after he graduated from high school, He became one of the designers in “Hou Pok Ceramics Design” in China, Jingdezhen.
 Nine years of ceramics wheel throwing experience and graduated with a B.F.A in ceramics major at the California College of the Arts.
 Two years of the ceramic guilt vice president experience lead him to open his first ceramic studio “One Cup”.
 He is currently working at Pasadena City College as a ceramics studio Technician.